 Example #1: Abraham

-Similarly, Paul agrees that Abraham could be “justified” before men through his works.
-He writes, “If Abraham was justified by works, he has something to boast about, but not before God” (Rom.
+Paul agrees that Abraham could be justified before humans through his works: “If Abraham was justified by works, he has something to boast about, but not before God” (Rom.
 4:2).
-Paul doesn’t deny that Abraham could be justified before men, even if he does deny that Abraham could be justified before God.
+Paul affirms that Abraham could be justified before humans, even if he denies that Abraham could be justified before God.
 In fact, Paul uses the first-class conditional clause to assume the first premise in his argument.

-(2:24) Again, the justification James has in mind does not refer to being justified before God, but before men.
+Again, the justification James has in mind does not refer to being justified before God, but before men (“You see that a man is justified by works and not by faith alone”).

 Example #2: Rahab